romshark/yamagiconf/README.md

 	- 🚫 Forbids recursive Go types.
 	- 🚫 Forbids the use of `any`, `int` & `uint` (unspecified width), and other types.
 	Only maps, slices, arrays and deterministic primitives are allowed.
-	- ❗️ Requires `"yaml"` struct tags throughout your configuration struct type.
+	- ❗️ Requires `yaml` struct tags on all exported fields.
-	- ❗️ Requires `"env"` struct tags to be POSIX-style and forbids any non-primitive env var fields.
+	- ❗️ Requires `env` struct tags to be POSIX-style.
-	- ❗️ Allows only primitive fields with the `env` tag to be overwritten with env vars. forbids any non-primitive env var fields.
+	- 🚫 Forbids the use of `env` struct tag on non-primitive fields (allows only floats, ints, strings, bool).
 	- 🚫 Forbids non-pointer struct map values.
-	- 🚫 Forbids the use of `"yaml"` and `"env"` struct tags within implementations of `encoding.TextUnmarshaler` and/or `yaml.Unmarshaler`.
+	- 🚫 Forbids the use of `yaml` and `env` struct tags within implementations of `encoding.TextUnmarshaler` and/or `yaml.Unmarshaler`.
 	- 🚫 Forbids the use of YAML tag option `"inline"` for non-embedded structs and requires embedded structs to use option `"inline"`.